zdharma-continuum/zinit/README.md

     too few arguments
     ```

-  - Snippets are updated on `update-all` command
+  - Snippets are updated on `update --all` command

 # Screencasts